In 2024, WCNRD began raising funds to create a StoryWalk® program for local parks and hiking trails.

 StoryWalk® turns children’s books into an interactive experience.
 Pages of a book are posted along a path or trail, allowing readers to enjoy the story while spending time outdoors.
 StoryWalk® displays can include additional activities, like scavenger hunts and puzzles.
 It’s a great way to encourage families to enjoy time together outdoors and increase local use of our parks and trails.

 Our goal for this program is to create multiple StoryWalks® around Weston County and build a catalog of prepared books.
-We’d love to be able to change books out frequently and hold several book unveiling events each year.

 About StoryWalk®